-4.2 Pixel Consistency
+4.1 Pixel Consistency

 To compute the pixel matching probability, P_i , for a particular correspondence, we evaluate how well the images match in a square region around the correspondence.
 Rather than simply comparing pixel values, we use a method that allows small spatial variations in the corresponding pixel locations.
-This technique, inspired by Birchfield and Tomasi [15], permits small changes in scale, rotation, and skew of an image region due to differences in camera viewpoint.
+This technique, inspired by Birchfield and Tomasi [1998], permits small changes in scale, rotation, and skew of an image region due to differences in camera viewpoint.
 This also alleviates several sampling issues.
-(Similar methods are proposed by Kutulakos [16] and Szeliski and Scharstein [17].)
+(Similar methods are proposed by Kutulakos [2000] and Szeliski and Scharstein [2002].)

 A single pixel in the primary image is compared with a 3-by-3 neighborhood of pixels in the secondary image, rather than with a single secondary pixel.
 To do this efficiently, the algorithm applies 3-by-3 minimum and maximum filters to the secondary image, producing new images I{min} and I{max} (Figure 2).
-(Note that these min and max images are not the same as the min and max images in the previous section.)
 These minimum and maximum images define bounds on the value of each pixel in the secondary image; the corresponding primary pixel receives a penalty if and only if its value lies outside this interval.